 Nipah Virus Vaccine

-As of September 2024, no vaccine or treatment for the Nipah virus (NiV) has been authorized by the U.S. Food and Drug Administration (FDA) or the European Medicines Agency (EMA), but clinical trials are ongoing.
+No vaccine or treatment for the Nipah virus (NiV) has been authorized by the U.S. Food and Drug Administration (FDA) or the European Medicines Agency (EMA) as of March 2025, but clinical trials are ongoing.
 The World Health Organization (WHO) says Nipah vaccine candidates include live-attenuated and replication-defective recombinant vaccine platforms based on poxviruses, VSV, adenovirus, measles, rabies, and virus-like particles and subunit vaccines.
 In June 2023, the Coalition for Epidemic Preparedness Innovations (CEPI) invested up to U.S. $100 million in four Nipah vaccine candidates: Auro Vaccines and PATH, Public Health Vaccines, the University of Tokyo, and the University of Oxford.

 Nipah Virus Vaccine Candidates

-On May 30, 2024, Auro Vaccines LLC's Nipah Virus vaccine candidate Hev-Sg-V published Phase 1 study results.
+On May 30, 2024, Auro Vaccines LLC's Nipah Virus vaccine candidate, Hev-Sg-V, published the Phase 1 study results.
 The induction of antibodies within one month of vaccination and the persistence afforded by two dosages suggest the vaccine candidate has the potential for reactive outbreak control and preventative use.

 Modern Inc.'s mRNA-1215 Nipah virus vaccine canna Inc. The phase 1 clinical trial was updated in 2023.